ay-ay-vasilev/SDL2Game/README.md

 - Inventory system
 - Death animation
 - Hit feedback
-- Add ids to entities (UUID or simple ids?)
 - Add body parts and body parts damage and armor ?
 - More animations for AI actors ?